This page will help you to self hosted our project

 Backend Settings:

-is the list of origins that are allowed to access the backend. to allow all origins, you can use*
+BACKEND_CORS_ORIGINSis the list of origins that are allowed to access the backend. to allow all origins, you can use*.

 Frontend Settings: